Submission link (but please read the information below): https://easychair.org/conferences/?conf=iwann2019

-Submissions should not exceed 12 pages in Springer LNCS format, and they will be accomplished through the easychair platform.
+Submissions should not exceed 12 pages in Springer LNCS format, and they will be accomplished through the easychair platform in PDF format.

 Accepted papers will be published as Springer LNCS proceedings.
 Please, consult the author information page for typesetting guidelines and templates.
 Usage of LaTeX2e is strongly recommended, using the llncs class.
 Please, note that contributions incorrectly formatted may delay publication process.

 You are strongly encouraged to check the list of confirmed Special Sessions, which constitute a very useful tool to organize the IWANN 2019 scientific program.
 If you think your contribution fits into one of the Special Sesssion, then:

 - Contact the Session organizers and inform them about your submission.

 - When submitting your paper, choose the corresponding Special Session as main topic.
 You will recognize sessions because, unlike ordinary topics, they start with the characters SS.

 If your paper is not found suitable for the session, it will still be considered for the General Track.

 For papers not submitted to a Special Session, its main topic must be chosen from the following list, which will be considered as orientative and never as a limitation.